Largest artificial non-nuclear explosions: USS Mount Hood

 On 10 November 1944, exploded in Seeadler Harbor at Manus Island in Australian New Guinea, with an estimated 3,800 tons of ordnance material on board.
 Mushrooming smoke rose to 7000 ft, obscuring the surrounding area for a radius of approximately 500 yd.
 Mount Hoods former position was revealed by a trench in the ocean floor 1000 ft long, 200 ft wide, and 30 to 40 ft deep.
 The largest remaining piece of the hull was found in the trench and measured 16 by 10 ft.
 All 296 men aboard the ship were killed. was 350 yd away and suffered extensive damage, with 23 crew killed, and 174 injured.
 Several other nearby ships were also damaged or destroyed.
 All together 372 were killed and 371 injured in the blast.

 RAF Fauld explosion

 On 27 November 1944, the RAF Ammunition Depot at Fauld, Staffordshire, became the site of the largest explosion in the UK, when 3,700 tonnes of bombs stored in underground bunkers covering 17,000 m2 exploded en masse.
 The explosion was caused by bombs being taken out of store, primed for use, and replaced with the detonators still installed when unused.
 The crater was 40 m deep and covered 5 hectares.
 The death toll was approximately 78, including RAF personnel, six Italian prisoners of war, civilian employees, and local people.
-In the similar Port Chicago disaster (above), about half the weight of bombs was high explosive.
-If the same is true of the Fauld Explosion, it would have been equivalent to about 2 kilotons of TNT.